Tests

 property defines the regular expression patterns to match, and the actions

 property defines the actions to perform when the pattern is detected.
-With the above config, Doc Detective would take the following Markdown and generate tests for every hyperlink, navigation link, onscreen text, and image.
+With the default configuration, Doc Detective would take the following Markdown and generate tests automatically:

 Markdown: